strategy-coach/workspaces-host/README.md

 `mise` support global, per session, and per project (directory) version configuration strategy.

-### Important per-project and per-directory configuration management tools
+### Per-project and per-directory configuration management tools

 In addition to `pkgx` and `mise` which both support a flexible version configuration strategy for languages and runtimes, we use